jeremygray/pyfilesec/docs/source/index.rst

 Some considerations:

 - A test-suite is included as part of the library.
-The aim is to provide very high or complete coverage--it was over 90% coverage at one point but most tests need to be rewritten for the ``SecFile`` class).
 - OpenSSL is not distributed as part of the library (see Installation).
 - By design, the computer used for encryption can be different from the computer used for decryption; it can be a different device, operating system, and version of OpenSSL.
+  The only known incompatability that that signatures (obtained from ``sign()``) can fail to ``verify()`` if the version of OpenSSL used is too different (i.e., if one is pre version 1.0 and the other is 1.0 or higher).
-- You should encrypt and decrypt only on machines that are physically secure, with access limited to trusted people.
+- You should both encrypt and decrypt only on machines that are physically secure, with access limited to trusted people.
 Although encryption can be done anywhere, using a public key, if someone used a different public key to encrypt data intended for you, you would not be able to access "your" data.
 - Ideally, do not move your private key from the machine on which it was generated; certainly never ever email it.
 Its typically fine to share the public key, certainly within a small group of trusted people, such as a research lab.
+  The more widely it is distributed, the sooner it should be retired (and the encryption rotated on files encrypted with that key).
 - Some good advice from GnuPG: "If your system allows for encrypted swap partitions, please make use of that feature."